ajbanjara/Wireshark/ReportingBugs.md

 If your bug report contains sensitive information you can keep the information private:

-  - In Bugzilla you can mark the bug and/or attachment as "private".
-This makes the bug/attachment accessible to the reported and/or CC list only.
-Further restriction can be made that only the [Wireshark core developers](/Developers) have access to the bug.
+  - In Gitlab Issues you can mark the issue as "Confidentiality".
+This makes the issue accessible to the reported and Team members only.

   - Instead of sending the report to the [Wireshark development mailing list](https://www.wireshark.org/mailman/listinfo/wireshark-dev) (which is a public forum) you can send it to <security@wireshark.org>, which has limited distribution.

 ## Additional Information

-Bugs filed in the bug database are monitored by the developers and solved as time permits.
+Issues filed in the issue database are monitored by the developers and solved as time permits.
 It may be that additional information is required to find the cause of the problem.
-A comment will be added to the bug report requesting that information, and the bug's state will be set to "INCOMPLETE".
+A comment will be added to the issue report requesting that information, and the issues's state will be labeled as #TBD#.
 These changes will be sent to the email address that you've provided when filing the bug report, so it is important to monitor that mailbox.

 Please respond to these requests to keep the investigation into the problem going, even if you can't provide the information yourself.
 Once you have provided the information, you may set the bug's state back to its previous value (either UNCONFIRMED or CONFIRMED).
 If the requested information isn't provided within a certain amount of time the only option is to close the bug report.
 This window depends on the severity of the problem, as follows: